davidmyersdev/vellma/README.md

 ### Integrations

 These are the interfaces that allow us to communicate with third-party services.
-Integrations wrap the functionality of a third-party service so that we can use them in our models or even our peripherals.
-Some examples of this are:
+Integrations wrap the functionality of third-party services for use by **models** or **peripherals**.
+Integrations are organized by provider (e.g. `openai`) and may expose multiple models or peripherals.
+The interface for an integration is defined by the consumer of the specific implementation.
+For example, the `openai` integration exposes a `chat` function that conforms to the `ChatIntegration` interface defined by the chat model in [`./models`](./models/src/chat/index.ts).

+Example model integrations

 - OpenAI
 - PaLM 2

+Integrations can also be used to wrap peripherals.
+An integration for `firebase`, for example, could be used by a custom adapter for the `storage` peripheral.

+Example storage integrations

+- AWS S3
+- Google Cloud Storage
+- Supabase